top of page

 The Residence of France in the United States, Washington, DC The beautiful Tudor Revival mansion, built in 1910, has been the official residence of the French Ambassador since 1936.

 On October 9, 2009, the United States Delegation of La Renaissance Française held its first official meeting at La Maison Française at New York University, courtesy of Professor Tom Bishop.
-La Renaissance Française – USA continues its cooperative tradition of Americans selecting honorees in the United States to be considered for awards by La Renaissance Française in Paris.
+La Renaissance Française, USA, continues its cooperative tradition of Americans selecting honorees in the United States to be considered for awards by La Renaissance Française in Paris.

 We express our appreciation to Antoine Guerrier de Dumast, past president of La Renaissance Française, at whose initiative the Delegation in the United States was founded.

-Who Are We?
+Who We Are Today

 More About La Renaissance Française